Tejune/Project-Ripple/README.md

-# Project-Ripple
+# Project Ripple

-Project Ripple is a lightweight song player that runs on Quaver maps.
+Project Ripple is a (somewhat) lightweight 4-key rhythm player that runs using Quaver maps.

+## Dependencies
+- Quaver installed (downloaded songs in the quaver folder are used by the player)
+- Python 3.11

+Have fun!